 Disputing a standard fine

-Offenders who do not have their place of residence in Luxembourg and who do not pay the fine on the spot will have the fine replaced by standard penalty notice.
-However, the offender must pay, on the spot, a deposit corresponding to the amount of the fine.
+If you do not have your main place of residence in Luxembourg and do not pay the fine on the spot, the fine is replaced by standard penalty notice.
+However, you must pay, on the spot, a deposit corresponding to the amount of the fine.

-• personally appear at the police station that issued the report; or
+• personally appear at the police station that issued the fine; or

 If the fine is paid within 45 days of the date the offence was established, all proceedings will cease.
-If the fine is paid after this 45-day time limit has elapsed:
+If the fine is paid after the 45-day limit has elapsed:

-• the amount is reimbursed if the driver is acquitted;
+• the amount is reimbursed in the event of acquittal;

 Online services and forms